 5 Benefits of Reducing Plastic Waste

+Plastic is everywhere.
 In 2019, humans produced nearly 350 million tons of plastic waste throughout the world — and about half went to the garbage.
 This has truly become a plastic generation, and it’s a shame that most of the plastic isn’t recycled.
 That’s why awareness of the benefits of reducing plastic waste must be publicized.

 Although human plastic consumption has gotten a bit out of hand, plastic was invented for a purpose.
 Its intent is to make life more comfortable, no doubt.
-You can go to the store and grab a bottle of water in a durable container.
-You can use plastic shopping bags to carry your groceries.
+You can go to the store and grab a bottle of water in a durable container, or you can use plastic shopping bags to carry your groceries.
 You can purchase safely-wrapped food products.